likewebs/jpush-phonegap-plugin/README.md

 The MIT License

-Copyright (c) 2012 Adobe Systems, inc. portions Copyright (c) 2012 Olivier Louvignes
+Copyright (c) 2012 likewebs ,Adobe Systems, inc. portions Copyright (c) 2012 Olivier Louvignes

 Permission is hereby granted, free of charge, to any person obtaining a copy